AviBlinder/tsSelect/README.md

   - ARIMA (with and without stepwise selection)

-  The second step is choosing the lowest error measures, either by a specific measure or by majority vote among all possible error measures.
+The second step picks the model with lowest error measures, either by a specific measure or by majority vote, among all possible error measures.

-  The possible error measures are:
+The different error measures are:
   ME, RMSE, MAE, MPE ,MAPE, MASE, ACF1

+***Execution example:***

+library(tsSelect)

+run_models(ts_object)